Free interactive D&D 5e SRD stat block

 How to run Archelon

 Open in deep water with no warning.
-The archelon's swim is 80 ft., the party's is whatever a Medium humanoid can manage in armor (almost always nothing).
+The archelon's swim is 80 ft., the party's is whatever a Medium humanoid can manage in armor, which is almost always nothing.
 If the players are on a boat, the first sign is the boat lurching sideways as a head the size of a horse comes up over the gunwale.
-If they're in the water, somebody is already grappled in the GM's head before the first initiative roll.
+If they are in the water, somebody is already grappled in your head before the first initiative roll.
+When it engages, it makes two Bite attacks at +6 to hit, dealing 14 damage per bite (3d6+4).
 Use a generic shove or grapple from the basic rules if you want a tug mechanic, but call it a shell ram or a beak grab so the table can picture it.

 Have one player roll a Survival check at the start of the encounter.
 On a success, tell them the water has gone too still in the wrong way.
 Give them one round to act before the head comes up.